conangal/Project-UCI-HAR/README.md

 * Activity lables
 * Feature / measure labels

 A new data frame is created based on the Main training dataset.
 Column names are added using the feature labels.
-The activity labes and Subject labels are added as new columns to the data frame.
+The activity labels and Subject labels are added as new columns to the data frame.

 The above process is repeated for the test data